codercake/Hotel-Management-System/README.md

-# Wanderlust Hotel Management System
+# SlyPy Hotel Management System

-Wanderlust is a simple Hotel Management System built using Python, designed for beginners to understand basic programming concepts.
+SlyPy is a simple Hotel Management System built using Python, designed for beginners to understand basic programming concepts.
 This project incorporates fundamental programming features such as conditional statements, looping, lists, dictionaries, and operators.

 ## Features